thtexpert/inav/docs/SystemIdentification.md

 ## How it works

 For measuring the dynamic response of the aircraft, a specific PRBS signal is injected in the PID controller feedback loop.
 This signal consists of a 'white noise' Pseudo Random Binary Sequence.
-The aircraft does behave a bit noisy during this seqeunce (typically abvout 1.2 second duration).
+The aircraft does behave a bit noisy during this sequence.
 As the PRBS signal represents a series of step function in an 'arbitrary' but defined sequence, a cross correlation of the measured response of the sensor with the input stimulus represents the small signal impulse response of the system.

+Due to the nature of the method (LTI systems) the integrator ist not correctly measured.
+The curve can be best used to trim P and D values.

 ## How to set it up